zajrik/option_result/README.md

 -->

 ## option_result
-`option_result` is a simple Dart library for `Option` and `Result` types.
+`option_result` is a lightweight Dart library for `Option` and `Result` types.
 Inspired by Rust, leveraging Dart 3's new pattern matching features and `sealed class` exhaustive switch mechanics to provide as close to Rust's `Option`/`Result` experience as possible without going so deep as to implement every single utility method Rust provides.